Thames Tributary Darent

 Battle 775 where Offa; King of Mercia defeated Aldric and Jutish Kentish forces.
 Offa gave Otford to the Archbishop of Canterbury.
 The re-establishment of Kent as an independent kingdom implies that the battle was won by Kent as the Chronicle does not note the outcome.
 Said to have taken place near the river and to be the reason for the high local incidence of tetanus.

 Otford Palace To the south of the Green are the remains of Otford Palace, the Tudor north range being the only ruins still standing of an estate originally given to the Church by a king of Kent in 821.
 An archbishop's palace was known to exist here in Norman times and in Domesday the Manor of Otford is owned by the Archbishop of Canterbury.
 The Manor House was kept as a retreat for the Archbishop one of whom as Thomas a Beckett, it.Becket is said to have cursed the local blacksmith.
 Archbishop Winchelsea died here 1313.
 It was enlarged in 1501 by Archbishop Dene but the red-brick remains are those of the expensive palace built by Archbishop William Warham in 1514.
 He used brick, something not seen here since the Romans.
-An ooctagonal Tudor Tower is left and it was built round a single vast courtyard which was for spectacular events.
+His building was modelled on Wolsey's Hamoton Court.
+The octagonal Tudor tower remains and the complex was built round a single vast courtyard to be used for spectacular events.
 The first floor would have been of timber galleries.
 Guest rooms looked out onto gardens, but the whole was squeezed onto the original moated site.
 Wareham’s successor Thomas, Crammer, wrote the 39 articles here and Erasmus visited.
 Cranmer was obliged to surrender the palace to Henry who found it 'damp and rheumaticky’ and preferred Knole.
 Only a year after Henry's death in 1547 roofs had been stripped of lead, and chambers and galleries had timbers rotted to imminent collapse and 200 missing door keys.
 Thereafter, the palace deteriorated rapidly.
-In the 16th it was sold to pay the army’s wages. .
+In the 16th it was sold to pay the army’s wages.
 The ruins are the western side of the gatehouse, the north-west corner tower and the galleries between.
 The galleries are now dwellings and the gatehouse a Girl-Guides meeting hall.
 In September 1939, evacuees from London's East End, had meals provided in the gatehouse hall where 'three enormous boilers were installed It has been used as for hop pickers.

 Great New Park East of river and north of the village.
 Medieval Deer park.
 Henry VIII preferred Knole which was drier